-What is a cookie and where does it
+What is a cookie and where does it come from?

 Alter your internet experience, other than to show you targeted display ads or improve your web browsing experience with respect to Pets First Health or affiliated publisher properties.

-phone number, email address, social security number, credit card number, and so forth
+Collect personally identifiable information such as your name and address, phone number, email address, social security number, credit card number, and so forth

 How does Pets First Health set cookies?

 A Pets First Health cookie is placed into your internet browser's cache folder when you visit a website that is a member of the Sale Spider Network.
 That cookie is represented by the name ad.spider-mails.com or tags.spider-mails.com.